Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Relaxation towards Equilibrium

 \subsection{Evolution of \textbf{Var}(x)}

 For our accelerated trajectories we initialised the particles at the exact same point every time.
 This means that at t = 0 the probability distribution of the particles had zero variance \textbf{Var}(x) = 0.
-Using this as our initial condition we solved numerically the EEOM for the variance derived in part one:

-In Fig.~\ref{fig: VarT_Gies} we show how the variance evolves with time for the polynomial potential for $\Upsilon = 5$.
-We can see that the LPA closely matches the numerical and F-P evolution very closely for the first 0.5 time units before departing slightly although it still tends towards the correct equilibrium distribution.
+Using this as our initial condition we solved numerically the EEOM for the variance (\ref{eq:QEOM Variance}) , derived in appendix \ref{app:2ptfuncderiv}.
+In Fig.~\ref{fig: VarT_Gies} we show how the variance evolves with time for the polynomial potential for $\Upsilon = 10$.
+We can see that the LPA closely matches the numerical and F-P evolution until $t = 0.5$ before departing slightly although it still tends towards the correct equilibrium distribution.

-In Fig.~\ref{fig: VarT_doublewell} we show how the variance evolves with time for a symmetric doublewell potential for $\Upsilon = 10$.
-We can see that the LPA gives us excellent agreement with the simulated and F-P evolution.
-Considering how quickly the LPA solution is computed compared to both the F-P and directly simulated evolution, this highlights the benefit of fRG techniques for accelerated dynamics.
+In Fig.~\ref{fig: Var5T_ULJ} we show how the variance evolves with time for an unequal LJ.
+As with the one-point function the F-P was unable to give sensible statistics however the LPA is able to very well match the early simulated trajectory even capturing the overshooting of the variance.
+The WFR on the other hand is better at capturing the late-time decay to equilibrium.

-Finally in Figs.~\ref{fig: Var5T_ULJ} \& \ref{fig: Var15T_X2GaussMany} we show how the variance evolves with time for an unequal Lennard-Jones and an $x^2$ plus 6 gaussian bumps type potential respectively.
-As with the one-point function, the F-P was unable to resolve the statistics whereas the LPA matched well the simulated trajectory, in both cases even capturing the variance overshooting its equilibrium value.
-Demonstrating this is particularly significant for Fig.~\ref{fig: Var15T_X2GaussMany} as the bare $x^2$ evolution does not capture this behaviour and overall describes the evolution poorly, converging to the wrong equilibrium variance.
-This shows that the fRG can also capture non-standard evolutions of non-equilibrium systems where competing methods are either ineffective, much slower, or both.
+Finally in Fig.~\ref{fig: VarT_X2Gaussmany.png} we show how the variance evolves for the $x^2$ plus 6 gaussian bumps/dips potential at three different temperatures.
+As before, lowering the temperature decreases accuracy.
+In Fig.~\ref{fig: VarT_X2Gaussmany.png} (c) the fRG once again clearly captures the overshooting which is a feature of the gaussian bumps' existence; the bare $x^2$ evolution does not capture this behaviour and overall describes the evolution poorly, converging to the wrong equilibrium variance.
+Again as before the LPA much better describes the early evolution while WFR more accurately describes late time evolution.